-Allergic Urticaria (hives) & Angioedema
+Allergic Urticaria (hives) & Angioedema (facial edema)

 Healthy Ping’s suggestions for urticaria and angioedema:

-Papaya & Pineapple enzymes help to completely digest protein and fiber, clean allergic antigens in the gut, reduce leaky gut syndrome and relieve inflammation.
+Papaya & Pineapple enzymes help completely digest protein and fiber, clean allergic antigens in the gut, reduce leaky gut syndrome and relieve inflammation.

-Case -1, female 65 years old, she had been suffering from urticaria and angioedema after working out every day for 3 months.
-Her blood tests showed her IgE doubled higher than normal level and the skin test indicated she only had a positive reaction to histamine.
-An allergist suggested for her to take allegra 180mg/day in the morning and benadryl 30 mg/ day in the evening.
-Due to the side effects of anti-histamines meds, she could not take a full dose.
-She stopped taking benadryl and only took 90mg of allegra every 24 hours for 3 days.
-Since her symptoms did not worsen with lowering the dose of allegra, she cut it down to 45mg, 30mg, 15mg and 7.5mg.
-She took the same dose every 24 hours for 3 days if her symptoms did not worsen she took the lower dose.
-If her symptoms of urticaria and angioedema got worse on the lower dose, she went back the higher dose.
+Case -1, 65 years old, the female patient suffered from urticaria and angioedema for three months.
+She had hives and facial edema after her working out every day.
+Her blood tests showed her IgE doubled higher than the average level and the skin test indicated she only had a positive reaction to histamine.
+An allergist suggested that she take Allegra 180mg/day in the morning and Benadryl 30 mg/ day in the evening.
+Due to the side effects of anti-histamine meds, she could not take a total dose.
+She stopped taking Benadryl and only took 90mg of Allegra every 24 hours for three days.
+Since her symptoms did not worsen with lowering the amount of Allegra, she cut it down to 45mg, 30mg, 15mg, and 7.5mg.
+She took the same dose every 24 hours for three days.
+If her symptoms did not worsen, she took the lower amount.
+If her symptoms of urticaria and angioedema got worse on the lower dose, she went back to the higher dose.
 Gradually she tapered off anti-histamine medicine without any symptoms recurring.
-During tapering off allegra, she tried to stop taking the supplements but it resulted in her symptoms of urticaria & angioedema coming back.
-Therefore, meanwhile she had to take daily supplements: vitamin C 500mg, vitamin B2 100mg, vitamin B6 20mg once a day and calcium 600mg with vitamin D3 400 IU twice a day.
+During tapering off Allegra, she stopped taking her daily supplements and then worsened her hives & facial edema.
+Therefore, meanwhile, she had to take daily supplements: vitamin C 500mg, vitamin B2 100mg, vitamin B6 20mg once a day, and calcium 600mg with vitamin D3 400 IU twice a day.